-- More than 5 billion dollars worth of stablecoins left exchanges as per data provided by the on-chain data collation platform.
+- More than 5 billion dollars worth of bitcoin left exchanges as per data provided by the on-chain data collation platform.

 - Part of FTX’s liquidity issues prevented users from withdrawing their funds, triggering the massive stablecoin withdrawal frenzy.